rustkas/beamline-sheduler/scripts/reports/wrk-2-cross-linking-task-g1-report.md

 **Location:** Intro

 - Added bilingual introductory context that:
-  - Explains this ABI bridge spec describes how the contract between Orchestrator and Router evolves across Beamline checkpoints.
+  - Explains this ABI bridge spec describes how the contract between Orchestrator and Router evolves across BeamLine checkpoints.
   - Links to docs/BEAMLINE_VISION_AND_ARCHITECTURE.md for:
     - overall product vision,
     - component map,